 - “Obviously, I have to mention Noragami, that open ending was supposed to have a third season.”

-- “Hoshiai no Sora, heavens, not having a sequel really still hurts to this day.”
+- “Hoshiai no Sora, gosh, not having a sequel really still hurts to this day.”

 - “Deadman Wonderland, what the hell happened to the rest of the story?”

-- “Wonder Egg Priority tried to promise a second season, but anyone who has paid attention to the story knows that will never be possible.”
+- “Wonder Egg Priority tried to promise a second season, but anyone who has paid attention to the story knows that will never happen.”

 - “Maybe Drifters?”

-- “Land of the Lustrous practically ended with a cliffhanger, and knowing what happens after reading the manga, I really need that second season.”
+- “Land of the Lustrous ended practically on a cliffhanger, and knowing what happens after reading the manga, I really need that second season.”

-- “I don't know if this counts, but the second season of Youjo Senki was confirmed years ago, after the film was released.
-Since then, it has disappeared without any new information about its cancellation or not having been given.”
+- "I don't know if this counts, but the second season of Youjo Senki was confirmed years ago, after the movie was released.
+Since then, it's disappeared without any new information about its cancellation or otherwise being given."

-Other fans continued to remember animes that announced continuations:
+Other fans continued to remember anime that announced a sequel:

 - “ Tonari no Kaibutsu-kun really promised a sequel.
-A shame it will never happen, as a second season would cover the rest of the manga.”
+It's a shame it never will happen, since a second season would cover the rest of the manga.”

-- “Btooom! is a great example of that.
-Not only did they end the series with a sequel ending and failure in the domestic market, but the manga creator tried to use milestones for a mobile game to entice fans to participate.
-But the game never achieved its lofty goals, which led to the servers shutting down just a few months after the big launch.”
+- "Btooom! is a great example of this.
+Not only did they end the series with a sequel ending and flop in the domestic market, but the manga creator tried to use milestones for a mobile game to entice fans to participate.
+But the game never reached its lofty goals, which led to the servers being shut down just a few months after the big launch."

 - “Rakudai Kishi no Cavalry”.